uk-gov-mirror/ministryofjustice.opg-data-casrec-migration/README.md

 docker-compose run --rm validation validation/validate.sh
 ```

+You will be asked if you want to resynch your data from development s3.
+You can just hit enter if you don't.

+If you do then you will need to enter your aws vault password and 2FA.

 Running the steps (Non-dockerised):

 Note - the steps rely on data passed forward by the chain, so your safest bet is to run ./migrate  - but for debugging.